-The site is organized into six sections.
-The central section is Discover NOAA's Data.
-Here, coral reef data can be accessed and displayed via two search enginesa textual search through metadata records, and a spatial search using an application of ArcIMS.
-About Coral Reefs includes four essays that discuss some of the more important aspects of coral reefs.
-These include the physical and biological characteristics of corals, coral reef pathologies, and human and natural hazards.
-Professional Exchanges presents summaries of selected topical discussions among experts that first appeared on NOAA's Coral Health and Monitoring Program (CHAMP) listserve.
+The site is organized into four sections.
+The central section is Data & Publications.
+Here, coral reef data and publications can be accessed by a textual search through metadata records, and a spatial search using an application of the ESRI Geoportal Server.
 The Data & Publications presents a series of collections, publications, Web sites and organizations that focus on NOAA materials and activities.
 In addition, it provides selected materials external to NOAA.
-NOAA's Activities briefly describes NOAA's efforts thus far to fulfill the goals of the National Action Plan to Conserve Coral Reefs, which was issued by the U.S. Coral Reef Task Force in March 2000.
-Finally, the The Glossary provides definitions for hundreds of terms associated with coral reef science and conservation.
+The Regional Data Portal section provides access to region-specific data in a clear, concise, and integrated way.
+The CRCP Activities section briefly describes NOAA's efforts thus far to fulfill the goals of the National Action Plan to Conserve Coral Reefs, which was issued by the U.S. Coral Reef Task Force in March 2000.
+Finally, the Glossary of Acronyms and Terminology provides definitions for thousands of terms associated with coral reef science and conservation.

 Every attempt has been made to make this site compliant with Section 508 of the Americans with Disabilities Act.
 Additionally, we have provided a link to a detailed Site Index on every page.
 This index provides a direct link to every page in the site for simple text navigation